Rat Exterminator in Montreal

 Unlike its larger and more widespread cousin, the black rat prefers high places.
 It can be found in trees and on the upper floors of buildings.

-If you have any questions or cannot identify the rodent that has taken up residence in your home, call a mouse exterminator to help you differentiate between them.
+If you have questions or cannot identify the rodent that has taken up residence in your home, call a mouse exterminator to help you tell the difference.

 What attracts rats to buildings?

-When winter arrives, rodents will try to take refuge in a warmer place, and may therefore try to break into your house.
+When winter arrives, rodents will try to find shelter in a warmer place, and may therefore try to get into your home.
+In addition to their need for warmth, which becomes more acute at the beginning of fall, mice are attracted to the food that humans consume.
+Pantries with unsealed products are easy targets for small rodents.
 Rats are attracted to the food that humans consume.
 Pantries with unsealed products are easy targets for rodents.

 In general, rats enter through doors, windows, garages, small openings in the house, such as dryer vents, and cracks in walls.